derekthecool/PloverStenoDictionaries/plover/programming.md

 #### Backslash Alphabet

-This collection of bashslashed letters is very helpful for these reasons:
+This collection of backslashed letters is very helpful for these reasons:

 - Writing newline chars such as `\r` or `\n`
 - Writing regular expressions for pattern groups like `\w`, `\s`, `\d`, and